Problem Addressed

 Solution Overview

-Minimass beams are a new type of 3D printed concrete beam, to be used as a prefabricated structural element in new-build construction, lowering embodied carbon.
+minimass beams are a new type of 3D printed concrete beam, to be used as a prefabricated structural element in new-build construction.

-They are designed to use less material – concrete and steel – to achieve the same performance requirements as typical concrete beams.
-By reducing the quantity of concrete by up to 60% and the quantity of steel by up to 50%, the embodied carbon of these structural elements can be reduced by up to 70%.
-Reducing material quantities also significantly reduces costs, with predictions of up to 50% reduced material costs.
+They are designed to use less material – concrete and steel – to achieve the same performance requirements as typical concrete beams. minimass beams can reduce the quantity of concrete by up to 60% and the quantity of steel by up to 50% which also significantly reduces costs, with predictions of up to 50% reduced material costs.

 The beams are designed to Eurocodes and can be a like-for-like replacement to traditional concrete, steel or glulam beams, with minimal change to the design of the rest of the structure.
 The beams use a geometry which responds to the applied loads and they have large web openings which allow services to pass through them.